object-oriented-python/object-oriented-programming/doc/source/10_trees_and_directed_acyclic_graphs.rst

         e -> d
     }

+.. proof:definition:: Directed graph

+    A *directed graph* is a graph in which the pair of nodes forming each edge is ordered.
+In other words each edge points *from* one node (the *source*) and *to* another (the *target*).

+:numref:`digraph` shows a directed graph with similar topology to the previous example.

 .. proof:definition:: Cycle

     A *cycle* in a graph is a sequence of edges such that the target of each edge is the source of the next, and the target of the last edge is the source of the first.

+.. raw:: latex

+    \clearpage

 .. proof:definition:: Directed acyclic graph.

     A directed acyclic graph (DAG) is a directed graph in which there are no cycles.

 :numref:`dag` shows a directed acyclic graph, or DAG.
-The cyclic nature of the graph imposes a certain form of hierarchy.
+The acyclic nature of the graph imposes a certain form of hierarchy.
 For example the graph formed by the :term:`inheritance` relationship of classes is a DAG.
 The hierarchy implied by a DAG also lends itself to similar nomenclature to that which we use for class